brianleary/wikipedia-search-engine/README.md

 * Approximately 200 GB of local storage
 * A computer running a Linux distribution (Ubuntu was used for testing)
 * Local software installations of:
   * Java JDK 8
   * Apache Spark
   * Apache Maven
   * Scala
   * Databricks Spark-XML
   * Docker
   * Docker-Compose

 The search engine takes a text query as input and outputs links to Wikipedia articles that best fit the query.
-Finally, the documents that best fit the search query are returned.

-The search engine is adapted from an assignment posted online for a big data course (https://hackmd.io/@9NHMbs3cSOmGDKDUbhIviQ/H1LM2fR5m?type=view)
+The search engine is adapted from an assignment posted online for a big data course [HackMD Assignment](https://hackmd.io/@9NHMbs3cSOmGDKDUbhIviQ/H1LM2fR5m?type=view)

 # Setup
 1. Download and decompress the Wikipedia backup